Freezing Your Eggs: How to Maximize Your Chance of Success with Egg Freezing

 - Eat a healthy, balanced diet.
 Rather than focus on a handful of supposedly fertility-enhancing foods, try to follow a healthy eating pattern with a wide range of foods.
 Mediterranean and anti-inflammatory diets – or other eating patters with similar attributes - have been found to support not only fertility but also systemic and emotional health.

-- Take supplements for egg quality, especially if you know you are deficient.
-What to take will depend on your age, your diet and other factors, but in general, take prenatal vitamins and CoQ10.
-If you are over 35, taking a small amount of DHEA can also replenish your ovaries with androgens, which are necessary for healthy egg development.
+- Take supplements to support egg health, especially if you know you are deficient.
+What to take will depend on your age, your diet and other factors, but for everyone, a high-quality prenatal vitamins are a great foundation.
+Take our supplement quiz to see what else you should consider.

 - Stay active.
 It also helps with your overall wellbeing.